kpp/romio/README.md

 Romio was intended to unblock people trying to experiment with async/await, so that it exposed such a minimal API.
-It was not intended to be a full fledged "competitor" to tokio, which we expected would eventually move to the newer futures API and be compatible with async/await syntax.
-Since async/await landed to stable, there is no need to use romio to experiment with this feature.
+It was not intended to be a full fledged "competitor" to tokio, which has now moved to the newer futures API and became compatible with async/await syntax.
+Since async/await landed in stable, there is no need to use romio to experiment with this feature.

 ## License